 The Company considers that there is a significant increase in credit risk for its loans portfolio no later than when a loan is more than 30 days past due or any two-notch downgrade in its internal ratings.
 The credit risk may also be deemed to have increased significantly since initial recognition based on qualitative factors aligned to the Company's credit risk management processes that may not otherwise be fully reflected in its quantitative analysis on a timely basis.
-This is the case for exposures that meet certain heightened risk criteria such as placement on a watch list.
+This is the case for exposures that meet certain heightened risk criteria such as placement on a watch list as a result of specific business or environment impacts.